rust-lang/rfcs/text/0000-stable-rustdoc-urls.md

 [unresolved-questions]: #unresolved-questions

 - Is there a way to resolve the naming conflicts on Windows?
 If not, is that worth blocking the RFC, given there are existing conflicts?
+- Are there other semver-incompatibilities in the current pages that haven't been addressed?

 # Future possibilities
 [future-possibilities]: #future-possibilities